Bachelor of Arts in Educational Studies

 Educational Studies Program Admission Requirements

-After you apply and are admitted to the Educational Studies Program, you will take general-education and education-foundations courses, as well as any required elective courses, prior to beginning the educational-studies course sequence.
+After you apply and are admitted to the Whitworth Educational Studies Program, you will take general-education and education-foundations courses, as well as any required elective courses, prior to beginning the educational-studies course sequence.

 Preliminary Education Course

-Educational Studies Major Curriculum
+Educational Studies Major Curriculum - 37 credits

-Certification Requirements (Optional)
+Certification Requirements (optional)

 After a student completes the B.A. in Educational Studies Program, he or she has the option to return to Whitworth to pursue Washington state teacher certification (within three years of degree completion).
 He/she must complete the following requirements in order to receive certification: